VictoriaMetrics/VictoriaMetrics/README.md

     	Whether to disable sending 'Accept-Encoding: gzip' request headers to all the scrape targets.
 This may reduce CPU usage on scrape targets at the cost of higher network bandwidth utilization.
 It is possible to set 'disable_compression: true' individually per each 'scrape_config' section in '-promscrape.config' for fine grained control
   -promscrape.disableKeepAlive
     	Whether to disable HTTP keep-alive connections when scraping all the targets.
 This may be useful when targets has no support for HTTP keep-alive connection.
 It is possible to set 'disable_keepalive: true' individually per each 'scrape_config' section in '-promscrape.config' for fine grained control.
 Note that disabling HTTP keep-alive may increase load on both vmagent and scrape targets
-  -promscrape.noStaleMarkers
-    	Whether to disable seding Prometheus stale markers for metrics when scrape target disappears.
-This option may reduce memory usage if stale markers aren't needed for your setup.
-See also https://docs.victoriametrics.com/vmagent.html#stream-parsing-mode
   -promscrape.discovery.concurrency int
     	The maximum number of concurrent requests to Prometheus autodiscovery API (Consul, Kubernetes, etc.) (default 100) -promscrape.discovery.concurrentWaitTime duration